rGradeStd/AI-Learning-Goals/AI-Learning-Goals.md

 - Think Stats [Allen B. Downey]
 - Think Bayes [Allen B. Downey]

+need to add in cs 898 and 698

 Papers i will read, implement and summarize, possibly post on here in tex or medium posts.

 Fill in unknown and or weak concepts, Quantstart articles have very solid resourses https://www.quantstart.com/articles